Ighalo gets substitute role as Manchester United face Bournemouth | Goal.com

 In scoring against the Canaries, Ighalo became only the second player in the Red Devils’ history to have scored in each of his first four starts for the former European champions.

-While he joins Scott McTominay, Juan Mata, Eric Bailly, Sergio Romero, Andreas Pereira, Brandon Williams and Daniel James on the bench, Anthony Martial and Anthony Rashford will lead the line for the hosts who will be aiming to extend their eight-game unbeaten run in the league.
+While he joins Scott McTominay, Juan Mata, Eric Bailly, Sergio Romero, Andreas Pereira, Brandon Williams and Daniel James on the bench, Anthony Martial and Marcus Rashford will lead the line for the hosts, who will be aiming to extend their eight-game unbeaten run in the league.

 United are fifth on the league table with 52 points after 32 matches, two points behind fourth-placed Chelsea.